michael2012z/BitBible/markdown/Etheridge/files/1Pet.md

 5. while you are kept by the power of Aloha and through faith, unto the salvation which is prepared to be revealed in the last times;

-6. wherein you will rejoice for ever, though in this little time you are afflictedOr, straitened. by manifold temptations which pass over you;
+6. wherein you will rejoice for ever, though in this little time you are afflicted

 7. that the proof of your faith may be seen, which is more precious than gold refined which is proved in fire, unto praise and unto honour and unto glory, at the revelation of Jeshu Meshiha;